1954: Elvis and The Billboard

 * Two other names that Elvis will soon become familiar with are Tom Diskin and OSCAR DAVIS.

-* October 31st will bring the tour to Memphis.
+* October 31st the tour hits Memphis.

 Blue Moon Of Kentucky remains on the Memphis chart, while Good Rockin’ Tonight took a short dive after it’s debut a week earlier, only to return on the chart for the rest of the month.